Build Rule

 Buck2's collection of build rules

-procedures.
-For example, compiling Java code against the Android SDK is a common
+- Compiling Java code against the Android SDK is a common procedure, so Buck2

 android_library

-Similarly, the final product of most Android development is an APK, so you can
+build rule - The final product of most Android development is an APK, so you can use the

 Source files as inputs to build rules